 This web page shows only a small excerpt of our Hadkess research.
-Another 215 words (15 lines of text) covering the years 1453 and 1470 are included under the topic Early Hadkess History in all our PDF Extended History products and printed products wherever possible.
+Another 164 words (12 lines of text) covering the years 1453, 1470, 1645, 1677, 1690 and 1790 are included under the topic Early Hadkess History in all our PDF Extended History products and printed products wherever possible.

 Hadkess Spelling Variations

 Norman surnames are characterized by a multitude of spelling variations.
 The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
 The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Hotchkiss, Hotchkis and others.

 Early Notables of the Hadkess family (pre 1700)

 More information is included under the topic Early Hadkess Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Hadkess family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Hadkess or a variant listed above: Richard Hotchkiss, who settled in Virginia in 1635; Adam Hotchkiss settled in New England in 1659; William Hotchkiss settled in Maryland in 1775.